fund-raising projects for non-profits

 Got a gutsy foundation or non-profit?
 We want to collaborate with you!
 I Heart Guts licenses its artwork and characters to select health and medical organizations to help raise funds!
 We loan artwork to help you make fun stuff and raise money.
 So far we’ve teamed up with the American Liver Foundation, Epilepsy Foundation, Juvenile Diabetes Research Foundation, Carolina Donor Services, GW Medical School’s HEALing clinic, Northwest Kidney Centers, The AMSA chapter at Alpert Medical School of Brown University, and the Crohn’s and Colitis Foundation of America to help raise money, awareness and create educational campaigns.

 Why don’t you write us a note today and tell us about your organization so we can help you raise some moolah?
 1) Tell us about your organization, 2) What budget do you have for special projects?
 3) Describe your ideal fundraising/awareness campaign that involves guts!
 We are more likely to work with you if you have a fun great idea!
 P.S.
-Because we are not made of money, we are made of guts, please note we can only donate artwork and design time — you will need to find the money to manufacture the actual tees, bags, buttons, etc.
+Because we are not made of money, we are made of guts, please note we can only donate artwork and design time — you will need to find the money to manufacture the actual tees, bags, buttons, etc. Please make sure you have a budget for your project before you contact us so the project proceeds smooth as butter.

 Be An Ova Achiever – Oregon Health and Science University